Negotiating your nurse practitioner contract can feel intimidating!

 And having leverage in your contract negotiating can help you get your desired results.
 What does leverage look like in a nurse practitioner negotiation?
 It means being prepared and knowing valuable information.

 In The Burned-out Nurse Practitioner’s course- Contract Negotiation for Nurse Practitioners, I discuss the 5 Knows of Negotiation.
 These 5 Knows are included in Step 2 of Contract Negotiation: Preparation.
-Nurse practitioners can be ready for the negotiation process by learning the 5 Knows of Negotiation.
+APRNs can be ready for the negotiation process by learning the 5 Knows of Nurse Practitioner Contract Negotiation.

 Here are the 5 Knows of Negotiation: